itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Nothing binds you except your thoughts, nothing limits you except your fear & nothing controls you except your beliefs, everything is within you. #motivation #belief
 * Life cannot be changed in a minute but decision taken in a minute changes everything in life.
 Always stay calm before you decide. #Life #Decision #Motivation
 * All problems are struck between mind and matter.
 If you don’t mind it doesn’t matter. #challenges #problems #motivation
-* Don't waste your words on people who deserve your SILENCE.
-Sometimes the most powerful thing you can say is nothing at all. #silence #relationship #advice
 * Silence is the best answer to kind of nonsense. #Silence #Advice #Life
-* When things feel overwhelming, remember : One thought at a time, one task at a time, one day at a time! #Advice #Challenges #Life
 * “In three words I can sum up everything I’ve learned about life: it goes on.” - Robert Frost #life #survival #optimism
 * We don't always have to agree with one another but it's important that we learn to respect each other. #respect #people
 * Kind words can be short and easy to speak but their echoes are truly endless. #Kindness